Chasing Rainbows (1930 film)

 Chasing Rainbows (also known as The Road Show) is a 1930 American Pre-Code romantic musical film directed by Charles Reisner, and released by Metro-Goldwyn-Mayer.

 The film reunites The Broadway Melody stars Bessie Love and Charles King, with a supporting cast of Jack Benny, Marie Dressler, and Polly Moran.
 This was Jack Benny's first dramatic role in a motion picture.

-Filmed in July and August 1929, it was not released for months later, missing an opportunity to capitalize on the success of its song "Happy Days Are Here Again", which by then had already been a major hit.
+Filmed in July and August 1929, it was not released for months later, missing an opportunity to capitalize on the success of its song Happy Days Are Here Again, which by then had already been a major hit.

 Plot

-Carlie (Love) and Terry (King) are in a traveling vaudeville troupe with Eddie (Benny), the stage manager; Bonnie (Dressler), a comedian; and Polly (Moran), the wardrobe mistress.
-Terry constantly falls in love with his leading ladies, and marries Daphne (Martan), a two-timing songstress.
+Carlie and Terry are in a traveling vaudeville troupe with Eddie, the stage manager; Bonnie, a comedian; and Polly, the wardrobe mistress.
+Terry constantly falls in love with his leading ladies, and marries Daphne, a two-timing songstress.
 When he finds her with another man, Terry threatens to kill himself, but Carlie reassures him that "Happy Days Are Here Again," and the show goes on.